bcmichael/RNMR-Docs/docs/command/full_command.md

 When "fsys" is modified, RNMR stores the new system frequency and updates the nucleus table.
 Both the reference frequency and PPM to Hz conversion factor of each nucleus are updated unless the conversion factor for that nucleus is 1.0, in which case no change is made to that nucleus entry.
-While `FSYS` changes the frequency values of each nucleus, the synthesizers are not updated with these new frequencies until the user issues a `NUC`, F, or `FSYN` command for each synthesizer.
+While `FSYS` changes the frequency values of each nucleus, the synthesizers are not updated with these new frequencies until the user issues a `NUC`, `F`, or `FSYN` command for each synthesizer.
 ## FT
 Fourier transform FID